St Johns University New York

 How does St Johns University New York spend its money?

 St Johns University New York directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to St Johns University New York tax-deductible?